MANDADI-PRANATHI/memora/README.md

     - **Simulate**: Click "+ SIMULATE CAREGIVER" to test external data ingestion.
     - **Recall**: Click the search icon and *listen* to your memories read back to you.

----
-*Built with ❤️ for the Qdrant Convolve Hackathon.*